shlinkio/shlink/README.md

 ## Docker image

-Starting with version 1.15.0, an official docker image is provided.
-You can learn how to use it by reading [the docs](https://shlink.io/documentation/install-docker-image/).
+You can learn how to use the official docker image by reading [the docs](https://shlink.io/documentation/install-docker-image/).

 The idea is that you can just generate a container using the image and provide the custom config via env vars.